Yuxinn-J/ip/index.md

 1. Download the latest `Duke.jar` from [here]().
 2. Copy the file to the folder you want to use as the home folder for your Duke.
-3. Double-click the file to start the app.
-The CLI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+3. Open a command window in that folder.
+Run `java -jar {filename}.jar`.
+Duke should start in a few seconds.
 4. Type the command in the command line and press Enter to execute it. e.g. typing `help` and pressing `Enter`will show help instructions.
   Some example commands you can try: